-8.2.14 Fast Read Dual Output (3Bh)
+8.2.15 Fast Read Dual Output (3Bh)

-The Fast Read Dual Output (3Bh) instruction is similar to the standard Fast Read (0Bh) instruction except that data is output on two pins; $IO_0$ and $IO_1$ .
+The Fast Read Dual Output (3Bh) instruction is similar to the standard Fast Read (0Bh) instruction except that data is output on two pins; IO_0 and IO_1 .
 This allows data to be transferred at twice the rate of standard SPI devices.

-The Fast Read Dual Output instruction sequence is shown in Figure 24.
+The Fast Read Dual Output instruction sequence is shown in Figure 19a & 19b.
+When BUF=1, the device is in the Buffer Read Mode.
 The data output sequence will start from the Data Buffer location specified by the 16-bit Column Address and continue to the end of the Data Buffer.
 Once the last byte of data is output, the output pin will become Hi-Z state.
+When BUF=0, the device is in the Sequential Read Mode, the data output sequence will start from the first byte of the Data Buffer and increment to the next higher address.
+When the end of the Data Buffer is reached, the data of the first byte of next memory page will be following and continues through the entire memory array.
+This allows using a single Read instruction to read out the entire memory array and is also compatible to Winbond's NOR SpiFlash flash memory command sequence.

-Figure 24.
-Fast Read Dual Output Instruction
+Figure 19b.
+Fast Read Dual Output Instruction (Sequential Read Mode, BUF=0)